modcomlearning/DjangoApp/README.md

+In this step we need to migrate our application adds the model to Django Admin <br><br>

+    python3 manage.py makemigrations

+    python3 manage.py migrate

 ### Create Django Admin User
 To be able to log into the admin application, we need to create a user.
 This is done by typing this command in the command view - (while in your project directory in Terminal)